DexterBulwark/VirtualServiceAgreements/README.md

 # Virtual Service Agreement

 This repository contains examples of the expected JSON to receive for service agreements and the HTML that it should be converted to.
-It also containes examples of how the fine print should be given when requested through an API.
+It also contains examples of how the fine print should be given when requested through an API.

 ## Rules